• Skip to primary navigation

 Steaming in the Varoma retains moisture and flavor, plus it is a completely "hands-free" cooking method.
 I layered the meatballs into the Varoma and steamed them with fabulous success.
 They were more flavorsome, moist, and tender than any other cooking method.

 Unfortunately using this method doesn't produce the caramelized meat pieces in the base of the frying pan, or the necessary pan juice for a gravy.
-So I did have to rethink the recipe a little.
+So I had to rethink the recipe a little.

 I really wanted these to taste just like the Ikea Swedish Meatballs or BETTER!
 FYI, the Ikea version is available online now and I was very close!